A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Multiple Energy Subsystems of Buildings

 \section{Applications of DRL in Multiple Energy Subsystems of Buildings}

 In this section, we will introduce the applications of DRL in multiple energy subsystems of residential buildings and commercial buildings, respectively.
 To be specific, section~\ref{s51} focuses on the coordination of home energy management system, HVAC systems, ESSs, EVs, WMs, PVs, and EWHs in residential buildings, while section~\ref{s52} focuses on the coordination of HVAC systems, lighting systems, blind systems, window systems, and personal electric devices in commercial buildings.
+Moreover, we give a summary of existing works and provide some insights in the last paragraph of this section.